2026 Plays in Progress

 An ongoing series of staged readings, bringing audiences together with emerging local playwrights to share new plays, build connections and engage in conversation.
 Integrated with our Incubator/Mentor Program, Plays in Progress provide opportunities for playwrights and directors to grow their professional relationships as they collaborate on the development of a new work of theatre.

-Audiences are an integral part of making these new works of theatre come to life just by listening, watching, and sharing your thoughts in the critical response sessions following each staged reading.
+Audiences are an integral part of making these new works of theatre come to life just by listening, watching, and sharing your thoughts in the critical response sessions following each staged reading

 The plays